bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Applications

-In this application, we study the effect of family background, individual level variables, and age cohort on educational attainment of 3923 individuals using data from the National Longitudinal Study of Youth (NLSY, 1979) \citep{Jeliazkov-etal-2008, Rahman-2016}.
-The dependent variable in the model, education degrees, has four categories: \emph{(i) Less than high school, (ii) High school degree, (iii) Some college or associate's degree} and \emph{(iv) College or graduate degree}.
-A frequency distribution of educational attainment is presented in Figure~\ref{fig:educOutcome}.
+In this application, the goal is to study the effect of family background, individual level variables, and age cohort on educational attainment of 3923 individuals using data from the National Longitudinal Study of Youth (NLSY, 1979) (Jeliazkov, Graves, and Kutzbach 2008; Rahman 2016).
+The dependent variable in the model, education degrees, has four categories: \(\textit{(i) Less than high school}\), \(\textit{(ii) High school degree}\), \(\textit{(iii) Some college or associate's degree}\), and \(\textit{(iv) College or graduate degree}\).
+A bar chart of the four categories is presented in Figure \ref{fig:EducFreqDist-tab-static}.
 The independent variables in the model include intercept, square root of family income, mother's education, father's education, mother's working status, gender, race, indicator variables to point whether the youth lived in an urban area or South at the age of 14, and three indicator variables to indicate the individual's age in 1979 (serves as a control for age cohort effects).

-To estimate a Bayesian ordinal quantile model on educational attainment data, we load the \CRANpkg{bqror} package, prepare the required inputs and feed them into the \textbf{quantregOR1} function.
-Specifically, we define the outcome variable, covariate matrix \citep[with covariates in order as in][]{Rahman-2016}, specify the prior distributions on $(\beta_{p}, \delta_{p})$, burn-in size, number of post burn-in MCMC iterations, and choose a quantile ($p=0.5$ for this illustration).
+To estimate the Bayesian ordinal quantile model on educational attainment data, we load the \CRANpkg{bqror} package, prepare the required inputs and feed them into the \texttt{quantregOR1} function.
+Specifically, we specify the outcome variable, covariate matrix (with covariates in order as in Rahman 2016), prior distributions for \((\beta_{p}, \delta_{p})\), burn-in size, number of post burn-in MCMC iterations, quantile value (\(p=0.5\) for this illustration), and the values for tuning factor and autocorrelation cutoff.